aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

       "enable_logs_to_es" = true,
 ```

-1. run following  terraform commands to create infrastructure.
+1. Run following  terraform commands to create infrastructure.
 ```
 terraform init
 terraform apply

 ```
-Terraform apply will ask you for OpneSearch domain master password which you will later use to login to OpneSearch Dashboard.
-Note it down and keep it safe.
+Terraform apply will ask you for OpenSearch domain master password which you will later use to login to OpenSearch Dashboard.Note it down and keep it safe.

-* Wait for terraform to complete.
-2.Now let us Deploy a sample nginx pod and service  in 'example' namespace.
+2. Now let us Deploy a sample nginx pod and service  in 'example' namespace.
 The deployment will help us to generate some logs for samples.
 ```
 kubectl config set-context --current --namespace=example kubectl apply -f example-deployment.yaml